drhelius/grpc-demo/README.md

 - [grpc-demo-template-istio.yaml](openshift-templates/grpc-demo-template-istio.yaml)
 - [grpc-demo-template.yaml](openshift-templates/grpc-demo-template.yaml)

+These templates deploy all four services at once.
+This is convenient for this demo but in real life you may want to isolate each service life cycle by deploying them independently.

 These templates define all the manifests needed in order to get the services deployed and working.

 The parameters allow you to configure the services image, version, replicas and resources.

 The `APP_NAME` parameter is just an identifier to label all the manifests created by the templates and organize the view in the OpenShift Developer Console.

-The `grpc-demo-template-istio.yaml` template expects an additional `ACCOUNT_ROUTE` parameter to expose the Account service using an [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
+The `grpc-demo-template-istio.yaml` template expects an additional `ACCOUNT_ROUTE` parameter to expose the *Account* service using an [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
 Make sure to provide a valid *fqdn* for this route that makes sense in your cluster.
 The default value `account-grpc-demo.mycluster.com` is just a placeholder and will not work out of the box.

 ## 5 - Creating a Kubernetes Operator for deploying services